Appalachian Development Highway System: Corridor K

 Corridor K is a highway in the U.S. states of Tennessee and North Carolina.
-Overlapped entirely by U.S. Route 74 (US 74), it also shorter concurrences with US 19, US 64, APD-40 (US 64 Bypass) US 129 and US 441.
+Overlapped entirely by U.S. Route 74 (US 74), it also has shorter concurrences with US 19, US 64, APD-40 (US 64 Bypass), US 129 and US 441.
 The corridor connects Interstate 75 (I-75) in Cleveland, Tennessee (northeast of Chattanooga), easterly to Corridor A (US 23) near Dillsboro, North Carolina.

 There are two gaps in the corridor, one in each state.
 The 20.1 mi gap in Tennessee is the Ocoee Scenic Byway along the Ocoee River from Parksville to Ducktown.
 Plans outline a new alternate route for this section since the current route does not meet the purpose and need to support the regional transportation goals of a safe, reliable and efficient east–west route.
 Currently in environmental study, a record of decision is expected in 2017.
 The 27.1 mi gap in North Carolina is located from Andrews to Stecoah.
 Broken in three projects, the plan outlines a new four-lane expressway that will bypass north of the Nantahala Gorge and connect Robbinsville.
 At a total cost to NCDOT estimated at $443 million, it is currently in reprioritization.

 Since the corridor's establishment, the first major improvement for the corridor happened in 1979, when bypasses were completed for Murphy and Andrews.
-In 1986, US 74 was extended west from Asheville, overlapping all of Corridor K. Its last major improvement was in 2005, with the widening of NC 28 at Stecoah, first completed section Nantahala Gorge bypass.
+In 1986, US 74 was extended west from Asheville, overlapping all of Corridor K. Its last major improvement was in 2005, with the widening of NC 28 at Stecoah, and the first completed section of the Nantahala Gorge bypass.
 Now at 74.8% of the corridor completed, it features four-lane divided highway predominantly expressway grade, with sections in and around Cleveland, Cherokee and Dillsboro at freeway grade.
 The corridor also connects the cities of Ducktown and Bryson City, and features the Ocoee National Forest Scenic Byway, in Tennessee, and the Nantahala Byway, in North Carolina; treating travelers with grand vistas and various recreational activities.